 Please circulate this email to those who might be interested

-ELIXIR-ITA, in collaboration with the University of Salerno (IT) is pleased to inform you that the applications for the upcoming workshop on "Effective academic teaching - Learning principles and didactic strategies that will transform your way of delivering bioinformatics courses" are now open.
+ELIXIR-ITA, in collaboration with the University of Salerno (IT) and the Italian Bioinformatics Society (BITS) is pleased to inform you that the applications for the upcoming workshop on "Effective academic teaching - Learning principles and didactic strategies that will transform your way of delivering bioinformatics courses" are now open.
 The workshop is a satellite event of the 13th Annual Meeting of the Bioinformatics Italian Society.

 IMPORTANT DATES for this Course: